Greg-07-svg/password_proyect1.github.io/README.md

-- this is my first interative web page.
+- this is our first interative web page.
 - done for the class "laboratorio de computacion" at UCC.
+- made by Gonzalo Marin, Gregorio Miranda.